Impossible to assign/enable new LAN interface if previously doesn't exist

 At IPv4 Address put something like 192.168.1.254 /24, press Save.

 The following input errors were detected: The DHCP6 Server is active on this interface and it can be used only with a static IPv6 configuration.
 Please disable the DHCPv6 Server service on this interface first, then change the interface configuration.

 Go to Services > DHCPv6 Server & RA, to chekc DHCPv6.
 Error displays:

 The DHCPv6 Server can only be enabled on interfaces configured with a static IPv6 address.
 This system has none.

 Go back to LAN interface - still not possible to enable it.

-#2 Updated by Chris Buechler about 2 years ago
+#2 Updated by Chris Buechler over 2 years ago

 - Status changed from New to Confirmed

 I pushed a change to unset dhcpdv6 on LAN when LAN's removed as I knew where that was offhand.
 I'm not sure if that's enough to completely resolve the issue, haven't had time to review in detail.